 The Great Barrier Reef Drive from Cairns to Cape Tribulation is one of Australia’s most scenic driving routes.
 Discover an epic 1-day itinerary with stops not to miss.

-In my opinion, a trip to Cairns and Port Douglas just isn’t complete without taking the Cairns to Cape Tribulation Drive.
-Following the scenic Captain Cook Highway, this drive takes you to the incredible coastal road and crosses the Daintree River north to where the rainforest meets the reef.
+A trip to Cairns and Port Douglas just isn’t complete without driving the scenic coastal route from Cairns to Cape Tribulation.
+Following the scenic Captain Cook Highway, this drive takes you to the incredible coastal road wedged between the Daintree Rainforest and the shores of the Great Barrier Reef.

 Cairns to Cape Tribulation Map

 Below is the general Great Barrier Reef Drive route mapped from Cairns to Cape Tribulation.
 You can click the image to have the directions loaded onto your Google Maps.
 However, make sure to read on to not miss any highlights along the way!

 Here's an overview of my recommended itinerary with stops on the Great Barrier Reef Drive.
 All of these are optional of course, but I've included everything I think is worthwhile for a fun, adventurous drive!

 - Palm Cove - Scenic palm-lined cove known for safe swimming within a stinger net, rainforest walking tracks, and a vibrant selection of restaurants, bars, hotels, and resorts.